 The Trustee considers the results of climate scenario analysis and assesses four climate metrics (described under "4.
 Metrics and Targets") as the primary risk identification process.
-In addition, the Trustee also expect their investment managers and advisors to highlight where climate risks are identified.
+In addition, the Trustee also expects its investment managers and advisors to highlight where climate risks are identified.

-In considering the results of the Fund's metrics with their advisors, the Trustee identified the Fund's Buy & Maintain portfolios as an area for prioritisation due to the size of the allocations and their relatively high contribution to the carbon intensity of the portfolio.
+As noted in the previous TCFD statement, in considering the results of the Fund's metrics with its advisors, the Trustee identified the Fund's Buy & Maintain portfolios as an area for prioritisation due to the size of the allocations and their relatively high contribution to the carbon intensity of the portfolio.
 Subsequent steps taken by the Trustee to manage risk are outlined below.